Phone numbers

 • Interaction with prostitutes

-• Being incapable of refraining from having sex with others, even when you are involved in a relationship
+• Being incapable of refraining from having sex with others, even when you're in a relationship

 • Typically feeling guilty, ashamed or disgusted with yourself after acting on your sexual compulsions